hatenaki/wsson/README.md

     ]
 ```

-### 4. Authorization
+### 4. Authentication

-The authorization procedure is based on short-lifetime tokens which with their
+The authentication procedure is based on short-lifetime tokens which with their
 timestamp signed by hashing with secret pre-shared passphrase.
 The lifetime
 interval defined by the WS_TOKEN_LIFETIME constant (default: 86400).
 That
 mechanism requieres the following list of cookies in the corresponding request